 When you’re creating the ad, notice that you get 30 characters for each of the three title sections and 90 characters for both ad texts.

 You’ll also see that you can add in URLs and mobile-specific URLs.
 If you have separate mobile landing pages use both.

 (Also please never write copy this horrendous.
-If you need help with that, check out our guide here.)
+If you need help with that, check out our ultimate copywriting tool.)

-If you’re unfamiliar with Google, extensions give you more room to make your offer or business more appealing to users, and it helps you stand out visually in the SERPs.
+If you’re unfamiliar with Google Ads, extensions give you more room to make your offer or business more appealing to users, and it helps you stand out visually in the SERPs.

 Furthermore, extensions are known to increase CTR and conversion rates.

-Create Your Bing Ads Campaign Step 4: Budgets & Bid
+Create Your Bing Ads Campaign Step 4: Budget & Bids

-At this last stage, you’ll want to define your campaign’s budget and your bid strategy.
+So in this last stage, you must clearly define your campaign’s budget and your bids.

 When it comes to bidding strategy, enhanced CPC is a good choice if you want to let Bing do some of the automation for you.
 An algorithm will try to bid extra for audiences and keywords with a high conversion rate, and lower bids if it thinks there’s little chance of a sale.

-If you’re worried about having a specific bid you can afford, on the other hand, you can choose to set a manual bid.
+If you’re worried about having a specific bid you can afford, on the other hand, you can use manual bidding.

 One thing that’s really great about Bing Ads is the customization options here.